 Having your wisdom teeth removed (extracted) can relieve these symptoms.
 It may be possible for your dentist to remove your wisdom teeth, or you may be referred to an oral surgeon.

-Antibiotics can help treat an infection, painkillers e.g. paracetamol, rinsing with warm salty water or chlorhexidine can help with pain relief, but your symptoms may flare up again.
-If a wisdom tooth is partially erupted, removing the gums lying over your tooth (operculectomy) can help in some cases.
+Antibiotics can help treat an infection, but your symptoms may flare up again.
 Having your wisdom teeth removed is often the only way to permanently relieve your symptoms.

-On your first wisdom teeth consultation, the dentist will take an OPG X-ray which will allow him to let you know how hard or easy it will be to take your wisdom teeth out.
-He will also explain any possible risks or complications that may arise in relation to what else is around your wisdom teeth.
+When you come in the first time the dentist will take an OPG x-ray which will allow them to let you know how hard or easy it will be to take your wisdom teeth out and any possible risks or complications that may arise in relation to what else is around your wisdom teeth.
 For wisdom teeth that are close to nerves the dentist will take a more detailed 3D scan of your jaws to better understand any complications that may arise during the removal of the wisdom teeth.
 You will also be given information sheets on the procedure and any risks or complications that may arise.
 Your dentist will explain how to prepare for your procedure.
 We always advise having someone come along with you on the day of the procedure to be with you.

 The removal of wisdom teeth is usually done under local anaesthesia.
 This completely blocks pain from your gums and you will stay awake during the procedure.
 You may be offered a sedative to help you relax during the procedure.
-If your wisdom teeth appear to be difficult to extract or you choose to have your teeth removed under General anaesthetic, the dentist will refer you to an oral surgeon who will make arrangements for the procedure to be done.
+If your wisdom teeth appear to be difficult to extract or you choose to have your teeth removed under a general anaesthetic than your dentist will refer you to an oral surgeon who will make arrangements for the procedure to be done.

 Your dentist will discuss with you what will happen before, during and after your procedure, and any pain you might have.
 This is your opportunity to understand what will happen, and you can help prepare questions to ask about the risks, benefits and any alternatives to the procedure.
 This will help you to be informed, so you can give your consent for the procedure to go ahead, which you may be asked to do by signing a consent form.